 Yeah, and that’s because you have some deficits Is that right?

-Yeah that’s right so I had a pretty good night’s sleep so hopefully I’m able to speak fairly cute clearly today.
+Yeah, that’s right so I had a pretty good night’s sleep so hopefully I’m able to speak fairly clearly today.
 But you know what, I’m tired I slur my words.
-Like just my brains not quite connecting as well.
+Like my brains not quite connecting as well.
 Which is frustrating.
 If I’m tired, I also can’t spell so well.
 And never was very good at spelling and then I have like spasticity in certain areas of my right hand, and my legs as well, when I’m cold in particular, the circulation doesn’t run as well.

 So I like what you’re saying there, my left side.
 And again, you wouldn’t see me and people wouldn’t know that I had a stroke unless they knew about my podcast and heard me speak.
 But my deficits are not visible.

-But there is proprioception issues.
+But there are proprioception issues.
 There’s numbness, there’s temperature issues.
 And when I get tired, my left side gets wonky.
 And my balance is a little bit off.
 But I relate to what you’re saying.
 And I reckon there’d be many people listening that relate to what you just said about how your hand kind of has a mind of its own.
 It does its own thing.

 Oh, is it overstimulating?
 Is that why you don’t like it?

 Yeah, when they do it rough and they don’t take care.
 It’s no problem.
 But when they try to be gentle.
 Like my wife tries to be gentle.
-That really drives my senses nuts.
+That drives my senses nuts.

 I might act up and she’s trying to be nice and friendly and loving.
 And I’m being a bit nasty, but it’s not me.
 It’s that hand.
 That hand makes me do that.